ohad24/secops/README.md

 [Gobuster](https://github.com/OJ/gobuster) - Gobuster is a tool used to brute-force URIs.
 [DirBuster](https://gitlab.com/kalilinux/packages/dirbuster) - Brute force directories and files names on web/application servers.
 [Shodan](https://www.shodan.io/) - Search Engine for the Internet of Things.
+[Exploit-db](https://www.exploit-db.com/) - The Exploit Database is a CVE compliant archive of public exploits and corresponding vulnerable software.

 ## CLI Examples
 ### Nmap